Curious George Learns the Alphabet

 Curious George Learns the Alphabet is a children's book written and illustrated by Margret Rey and H. A. Rey and published by Houghton Mifflin in 1963.
 It is the sixth book in the original Curious George series.

 Plot

-George looks at the little black marks, dots, and lines in the man with the yellow hat's books, and starts tearing some pages.
-When the man returns, he picks on George scolding him.
+George looks at the little black marks, dots, and lines in the Man with the Yellow Hat's books, and starts tearing some pages.
+When the Man returns, he admonishes George.
 If George wants to read a story, he first has to know the letters of the alphabet.
 The man then sets up a pad and begins to write each of the letters from the alphabet as well as drawing a picture for each letter (capital and lowercase letter) of the alphabet, correlating to the letter each individual picture starts with.